-Digital twins are one of the innovative manufacturing solutions you’ve no doubt heard about in recent months.
-They’re not brand-new technology, but as manufacturers contend with the ways data has become an increasingly important byproduct of their operations, many are looking to digital twins with new interest.
+Digital twins are one of the innovative solutions driving digital transformation in the manufacturing industry that you’ve no doubt heard about in recent months.
+They’re not brand-new technology, but as manufacturers contend with the ways data has become an increasingly important byproduct of their production process, many are looking to digital twin technology with new interest.

 So what is all the hype about?
 What exactly can manufacturers do with digital twin systems?
 Plenty: used right, digital twins can ease the labor shortage, improve operational efficiency, help manufacturers outpace their competition, render complex decisions clearer and easier to make, and more.